 Outlook (forward-looking statements) and Key Assumptions

-The above outlook does not incorporate the impact of any further acquisitions that Emerald may pursue or other unforeseen developments.
+The above outlook does not incorporate the impact of the Company’s recently announced acquisition of G3 Communications, which is expected to be modest, or any further acquisitions that Emerald may close in 2019, nor any other unforeseen developments.
 See discussion of non-GAAP financial measures at the end of this release.

 Conference Call and Webcast Details